prioritizr/optimalppp/README.md

 **This repository is still under active development.
 It is not yet ready for use.**

 The *optimalppp R* package provides methods for prioritizing funding of conservation projects using the 'Protect Prioritization Protocol'.
 A range of methods are provided for identifying priority projects for funding.
-These include exact algorithm solvers which can identify optimal solutions, and also stingy heuristic algorithms that have conventionally been used to identify suboptimal solutions.
+These include exact algorithm solvers which can identify optimal solutions, and also stingy heuristic algorithms that have conventionally been used to identify solutions.
 This package also provides the functionality to visualize how well solutions maintain biodiversity.

 Installation
 ------------

 The latest development version can be installed using the following code.
+Please note that you will need install the *ggtree* package from Bioconductor since it is not available on [The Comprehensive R Archive Network](https://cran.r-project.org/).

 ``` r
 if (!require(devtools))